 The students who minored in Japanese are from a variety of majors including Engineering, Computer Science, Biology, Physics, Chemistry, Business, Criminal Justice, Communication, Kinesiology, Graphic Design, Philosophy, History, Art, English and Asian Studies.

-If you take additional courses, 6 units from JAPN194, 195, or 199 and additional 6 units from JAPN120, CSU Monterey Bay's upper-division online courses, or Study Abroad program, you will be able to minor in Japanese.
+If you take additional courses, 6 units from JAPN194, 195, or 199 and additional 6 units from JAPN120, CSU Monterey Bay's upper-division online courses, or Study Abroad program, you will be able to do special second major in Japanese.

 Special Major (36 units) requires the successful completion of the Study Abroad program.